SKOOP-Digital/skoop-continue-sync/LITELLM_PROXY_GUIDE.md

 # LiteLLM Proxy for Continue.dev - Setup Guide

-This extension now includes a built-in proxy server that allows Continue.dev to use LiteLLM models with full reasoning/thinking support, even though Continue.dev only natively supports reasoning with Anthropic and Ollama providers.
+This extension now includes a built-in proxy server that allows Continue.dev to use LiteLLM models with full **native thinking/reasoning support** through Anthropic's API format.

 ## What This Does

 The proxy server:
 1. Listens on `localhost:8009`
-2. Accepts requests from Continue.dev in Ollama format
+2. Accepts requests from Continue.dev in **Anthropic format**
 3. Converts them to OpenAI/LiteLLM format with reasoning parameters
 4. Forwards to LiteLLM API at `https://litellm.skoop.digital`
-5. Converts responses back to Ollama format (including thinking/reasoning content)
+5. Converts responses back to **Anthropic format** (preserving native thinking blocks)
-6. Returns to Continue.dev with full reasoning support
+6. Returns to Continue.dev with **full native thinking display support**

 ## Features